-In the third quarter 2012, the design is expected to be finalized next quarter for Peck Slip.
+The design contract is expected to be finalized next quarter for Peck Slip.
 DPR construction work is expected to begin in the Summer 2013, when DDC construction work is completed in the area.
+DPR is working with the contractors to get final payment requests for Montgomery Slip, Rutgers Slip, and Catherine Slip.